Charles City woman inspires by ‘Creating a Better Me’

 “I have lived in this county [Charles City] and I had seen nothing like this here,” said Hill.
 “I have always wanted to be part of a woman’s organization.

-“My other told me that I should wait until I graduated college, but I said, ‘if not me, then who?’” she continued.
+“My mother told me that I should wait until I graduated college, but I said, ‘if not me, then who?’” she continued.
 “If you continue to put something off then you’ll never get around to doing it.”

 Hill followed her instinct, officially starting the non-profit on June 5, 2017.
 From there, the organization formed an executive board of six people.
 Serving as the figurehead of the group, Hill has become a motivational speaker, utilizing her talents to speak at community events that include women’s empowerment conferences.
 Despite being barely a year old, the group has organized paint nights, collaborated with other nonprofits in nearby Hopewell, organized a toy drive, and provided two scholarships.